witchat/witchat.github.io/_posts/2015-03-03-codeofconduct.md

 ---
 title: "The Rules"
-bg: orange  #defined in _config.yml, can use html color like '#0fbfcf'
+bg: indigo  #defined in _config.yml, can use html color like '#0fbfcf'
 color: black   #text color
 fa-icon: group
 ---

 ## WITchat Community Code of Conduct ##

-“Women in Tech” in this document refers to the Women in Technology chat group at womenintech.slack.com.
-“The administrators” refers to the administrators on this organization, a list is available at the top of the Team Directory (must be a member of the organization to view).
+“Women in Tech” in this document refers to the Women in Technology chat group at [womenintech.slack.com](http://womenintech.slack.com).
+“The administrators” refers to the administrators on this organization, a list is available at the top of the [Team Directory](https://womenintech.slack.com/team) (must be a member of the organization to view).

 Women in Tech is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.